uncefact/project-vckit/documentation/docs/get-started/library-get-started/installation.md

 ## Install Veramo packages

-The vckit is built on top of the [Veramo](https://veramo.io/) agent framework.
-The vckit is a set of Veramo plugins that are configured to work together to provide a complete VC issuance and verification capability.
+The VCkit is built on top of the [Veramo](https://veramo.io/) agent framework.
+The VCkit is a set of Veramo plugins that are configured to work together to provide a complete VC issuance and verification capability.
 That's why we need to install all the veramo core plugins first.
 To do it, run this command.

 ```bash
 npm install @veramo/core @veramo/credential-w3c @veramo/credential-ld @veramo/did-resolver @veramo/did-manager @veramo/key-manager @veramo/did-provider-key @veramo/did-provider-pkh @veramo/did-provider-jwk @veramo/did-provider-ethr @veramo/did-provider-web @veramo/kms-local did-resolver @veramo/kms-web3 @veramo/data-store